 This determines how much you’ll have to borrow to cover the remodeling cost.
 If you don’t much savings then you need to borrow more money.

-Also, if you want to move and the difference between your selling price and buying price is significant, then also your savings plays a big part in determining the extent of additional mortgage you’ll have to take on.
+Also, if you want to move and the difference between your selling price and buying price is significant, then also your savings play a big part in determining the extent of additional mortgage you’ll have to take on.

 Amount of free time

-This is most neglected, but very valid aspect of your decision making.
+This is the most neglected, but very valid aspect of your decision making.
 If you’re out of time you’ll most likely compromise.
 You’ll compromise on the quality of repair work.

 You may even find yourself not having enough time to look out for new homes to move to.
 A small repair work, which anyone else in your home can oversee, can be the best fit in this situation.